 Supply chain management may be considered as a way to enhance competitive performance by integrating the internal activities of the organization and connecting them with the external operations of suppliers, customers, and other channel members (Tutuncu & Kucukusta, 2008).
 SCM focuses on the integration and coordination of business processes and strategy alignment throughout the supply chain for the aim of satisfying end consumers in the supply chain (Namusonge, 2017).
 Supply chain management refers to the information management and material flow in the course of multiple chain activities: transportation, purchasing, etc. (Al-Hawary & Abu-Laimon, 2013).
-AL-Rifai (2006) Defined SCM as " a set of facilities, functions and activities that are included in the production and delivery of the product and service, where the sequence begins with the main suppliers of raw materials and extends in all ways to the end consumer".
+AL-Rifai (2006) Defined SCM as "a set of facilities, functions and activities that are included in the production and delivery of the product and service, where the sequence begins with the main suppliers of raw materials and extends in all ways to the end consumer".

 Supply chain capabilities are the abilities to perform or achieve certain actions or outcomes through a set of controllable and measurable features, functions, processes, or services (Namusonge, 2017).
-Supply organizational change to achieve TQM practices.
-Supply chains are examples of complex multi-stage systems with time and causal interrelations, operating through multiple inputs, production and services in the framework of utilizing fixed and variable resources, with the aim of achieving a competitive advantage in quality, process control, and consumer orientation, The capabilities may entail aspects such as procurement management capability, inventory capabilities, administrative capabilities, logistics capabilities, integrated logistics management services capabilities, distribution and warehousing capabilities and transport 2001).
-The capabilities(Morash, supply chains capabilities in this study represented by the supplier partnership ability, adaptive ability, and information sharing ability.
+Supply Chain Management Practice is a necessary model for organizational change to achieve TQM practices.
+Supply chains are examples of complex multi-stage systems with time and causal interrelations, operating through multiple inputs, production and services in the framework of utilizing fixed and variable resources, with the aim of achieving a competitive advantage in quality, process control, and consumer orientation, The capabilities may entail aspects such as procurement capability, inventory management capabilities, administrative capabilities, logistics capabilities, integrated logistics management services capabilities, distribution and warehousing capabilities and transport capabilities (Morash, 2001).
+The supply chains capabilities in this study represented by the supplier partnership ability, adaptive ability, and information sharing ability.
+Supplier partnership ability: Vanichchinchai et al. (2014) define partnership as a function of knowledge sharing, working for improvised benefits, developing long term relationship, product development and shared goals among trade partners.
+The supplier partnership ability is defined as the long-term relationship between the organization and its suppliers, to upgrade the strategic and operational capabilities of the parties, and achieve continued benefits, through enhanced joint coordination in many areas such as operations, research, development and production (Hutt and Spen, 2001).
+The supplier partnership is beneficial to partners in planning and problem solving, as well as achieving cobenefits in other strategic areas such as technology, products and markets (Chen and Paulraj, 2004).